 Relationship with Parents:

 Joel's mother, Rokhl (Rachel), is quite strict - stricter than either of Sam's parents.
-Growing up, Joel had a stutter, and his mother was quite harsh on him for it.
+Growing up, his mother was quite critical of his stutter.

 Being relentlessly bullied at school for being small, shy, and a stutterer also didn't help his self-confidence.